We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Best for: All ages (toddlers, preschoolers, and grade-schoolers will enjoy it the most)

-Birch Aquarium at Scripps is one of the best things to do in San Diego with kids, especially if they’re marine life lovers.
+Birch Aquarium at Scripps is the public outreach center of the world-renowned Scripps Institution of Oceanography at UC San Diego.
+It’s one of the best things to do in San Diego with kids—especially for marine life lovers or families looking for fun hands-on science learning.

-- Sightseeing Pass: CityPASS & Go City San Diego
+Tickets & Passes: Included with CityPASS & Go City San Diego or buy direct online.

 16. USS Midway Museum